eXascaleInfolab/clubmark/README.md

 > Note: It is recommended to run the benchmark itself under PyPy.
 The measured algorithms can be ran either using the same python or under the dedicated interpreter / script / executable.

 ### Libraries
-- [hirecs](http://www.lumais.com/hirecs/) for modularity evaluation of overlapping community structure with results compatible to the standard modularity value.
+- daoc (former [hirecs](http://www.lumais.com/hirecs/)) for modularity evaluation of overlapping community structure with results compatible to the standard modularity value.
 It depends on:
   * `libstdc++.so.6`: version GLIBCXX_3.4.20 (precompiled version for modularity evaluation).
 To install it on Ubuntu use: `sudo apt-get install libstdc++6` or
 ```sh
 $ sudo add-apt-repository ppa:ubuntu-toolchain-r/test
 $ sudo apt-get update
 $ sudo apt-get install libstdc++6
 ```

-  > Note: This functionality is available in the dev version of the HiReCS 2 and have not been pushed to the public hirecs repository yet.
-Please write me if you need it.

 - [python-igraph](http://igraph.org/python/) for Louvain algorithm evaluation by NMIs (because the original implementation does not provide convenient output of the communities to evaluate NMIs): `$ pip install python-igraph`.
 It depends on:
 	* `libz` and `libxml2`, which are installed in Linux Ubuntu executing: